-If you’re finding life fraught and frantic, here’s ways to relax and dial down the stress…
+If you’re finding life fraught and frantic, take a look at these 20 ways to relax and dial down the stress in just five minutes…

 It’s hard to find ways to relax when we’re stressed, our minds whirring with ‘what ifs’.
 Take five minutes to identify what you’re worried about, then ask yourself if you have any control over it.
 If the answer is yes, then resolve to take action.
 If it’s no, decide to let go – and make ‘It is what it is’ your mantra.

 Find somewhere to sit with a pen and paper – writing manually is important, as it’s a break from normal life.
 Write out your worries, your fears, whatever is on your mind – then, when five minutes are up, stop.
 Burn your notes or stick them in the bottom drawer.
 The point is to get all worries out of your head.

 Do anything pleasurable but pointless.
 Playing hide-and-seek with your family, throwing balls for your dog, bouncing on a trampoline.
 The older we get – and the more stressed we become – the less we play.
 But, it soothes troubled minds and reconnects us to our younger, more carefree selves.

 Chewing is a powerful relaxant – whether it’s gum, or chewing food for longer – as it can help reduce blood pressure and levels of the stress hormone cortisol.
 Adding just five minutes to your lunch by eating mindfully – really thinking about the taste and the texture – adds to your pleasure.

 5 Close your eyes

 Simply shutting your eyes provides an instant break from a busy office, glaring screen, or cluttered kitchen.
 Count slowly to 10 and back down again, or trace a figure of eight repeatedly onto the palm of your hand for five minutes.